Bisonai/orakl-docs/en/node-operators-guide/request-response.md

 Before launching the Request-Response solution, the **Orakl Network API** has to be accessible from the **Orakl Network Request-Response** to load listener settings.

-After the **Orakl Network API** is healthy, launch the VRF service, which consists of listener, worker, and reporter microservices, with the command below.
+After the **Orakl Network API** is healthy, launch the Request-Response service, which consists of listener, worker, and reporter microservices, with the command below.
 Microservices communicate with each other through the BullMQ - job queue.

 ```sh
 yarn start:core:request_response
 ```

-For development purposes, the service can be run with `nodemon`, which automatically restarts all the microservices when file changes are detected, using the following command:
+Run in dev mode through the following command:

 ```sh
 yarn dev:core:request_response